Rowing Futures – Conference

 - Chris Dodd, rowing journalist and historian

-A gala event on the evening before the Conference will launch exciting new additions to the Museum’s Rowing Gallery: a display on Women’s Rowing and the installation of The Unbeaten Boat – the 2012 racing hull that never lost a race.
-As well as achieving the first Olympic Gold for Team GB at the London 2012 Games, The Unbeaten Boat helped Helen Glover and Heather Stanning to a number of GB National Trials wins, 45 International Championships wins, and laid the foundations for their second Olympic Gold at Rio in the new 2016 version of the hull.
-We’re delighted that Helen Glover and Coach Robin Williams will be our guests of honour, taking part in a Q&A session chaired by Olympic rowing medallist Greg Searle.
+A gala event on the evening before the conference will celebrate the launch of the new women’s rowing display in the International Rowing Gallery.
+The highlight of the new display, The Unbeaten Boat, helped Helen Glover and Heather Stanning to win the first Olympic Gold for Team GB at the London 2010 Games.
+We are delighted that Helen Glover and Coach Robin Williams will be our guests of honour, taking part in a Q&A session chaired by Olympic rowing medallist Greg Searle.

 The River & Rowing Museum acknowledges with warm thanks the generous support of Clive Radley towards the conference.